 Entrance to the Basilica is free.
 Access to the dome, however, is subject to a fee: €8 if you take the lift (+ steps at the end) or €6 if you take the staircase.

-To avoid endless lines and not miss a thing, Captain Ulysses highly recommends this guided tour of St. Peter’s Basilica.
+To avoid endless lines and not miss a thing, Captain Ulysses highly recommends these guided tours:

 🎫 Citypass: if you are staying in Rome for several days, it may be worth investing in the Roma Pass or the Omnia Card .
 As well as entry to some of the capital’s most iconic sites, these passes include access to public transport.